 Unfortunately, disposable cups and dishware are not a very eco-friendly solution.
 Plastic utensils are recyclable, but before you deposit them in the recycling bin they should be cleaned.
 This begs the question, if you are going to wash plastic cutlery in order to recycle it, why not just ditch the plastic for some permanent items and wash them between uses.
 Also consider that while paper is in fact recyclable and compostable, it cannot be disposed of in either of these fashions if it has a protective coating, as paper plates and cups typically do.
 Disposable products may be easier and beneficial in the short term, but in the long term these products can have a terrible impact on the environment.

 The type of dishes you use at home can also be useful at work, but if you still just do not like the idea of sharing a coffee mug with the entire office think about bringing in your own personal reusable gear.
 A travel coffee mug is a safe and convenient way to take your morning coffee along on your commute, but it also works nicely while filling up on office made java or grab a reusable water bottle and head to the water cooler.
 It also gives you an out from having to use a mug that has made the rounds at the office and may have undergone some questionable cleaning after its last use, but a reusable mug also saves you from having to resort to disposable cups.
-Take things a step further and design a reusable coffee mug or a reusable water bottle branded with your company’s logo – now your staff can quench their thirst, reduce the amount of trash sent off to the landfill and spread your branding message all in one fell swoop.
+Take things a step further and design a custom reusable coffee mug or a reusable water bottle branded with your company’s logo – now your staff can quench their thirst, reduce the amount of trash sent off to the landfill and spread your branding message all in one fell swoop.

 2. Make Recycling Easy